K-Tros/DWA15-P1/README.md

 Also note that some of the live links for projects are currently not working.
 These live sites don't exist yet, but will be created as the projects are completed.

+## Outside code
+* Bootstrap: http://getbootstrap.com/ (only used for image resizing and centering content)